SefaliSabnam/NODE-JS-WEBAPP/README.md

 #  Node.js Web App Deployment on Kubernetes (Minikube)

 This project demonstrates how to **containerize a Node.js web application** using **Docker** and deploy it on a **Kubernetes cluster (Minikube)**.
-At the end, you can access the deployed app using a **clickable link**.
+At the end, you can access the deployed app.

 ---